MGLA13/rick-and-morty-searcher/README.md

 Clone the repository and save in your device.

-Open the project in some editor code
+Open the project in some editor code.

 First, install packages: